Hawaiian Steel Guitar Festival

 Featuring Bobby Ingano

-In Fort Collins, Colorado, home of Colorado State University and gateway to the northern Rocky Mountains.
-For the past 31 years, HSGA has held an annual gathering where members showcase their musicianship, teach each other, jam, and listen to world class Hawaiian Steel guitar.
+For the past 31 years, HSGA has held an annual gathering where members showcase their musicianship, learn from each other, jam, take part in a workshop or two, and listen to world class Hawaiian Steel guitar.

 Public invited and encouraged to attend!